gerberlab/mmethane/readme.md

 Next, install all requirements needed to run MMETHANE.
 The easiest way to do this is to download the "requirements.txt" file in this repository and run:
 > pip install -r requirements.txt \
-> conda install -c etetoolkit ete3
+> conda install -c etetoolkit ete3 -y

 ## Tutorial
 To try out MMETHANE, you can use the sample config file provided in **config_files/sample.cfg**